GenSpectrum/LAPIS/docs/source/index.html.md

 - `/sample/fasta` - use to get original (unaligned) sequences
 - `/sample/fasta-aligned` - use to get aligned sequences

 The API returns a response (data) based on a query to one of the endpoints.
-You can view a responses in your browser, or use the data programatically.
-We'll provide some examples in r and python.
+You can view a response in your browser, or use the data programatically.
+We'll provide some examples in R.

 <aside class="notice">
-The <code>/sample/fasta</code> and <code>/sample/fasta-aligned</code> endpoints currently only return at most 1000 sequences per request.
-We will increase the limit in the future.
+The <code>/sample/fasta</code> and <code>/sample/fasta-aligned</code> endpoints has a limit of 100,000 sequences per request.
+We do not support pagination (yet).
+However, you could, for example, use the <code>dateFrom</code> and <code>dateTo</code> filters to load the sequences chunk by chunk.
 </aside>

 ## Query Format